 Being part of a language learning community is great!
 However, sometimes we might start to compare ourselves with other learners.
 Seeing only their progress and comparing ourselves negatively against them.
 In order to overcome this remind yourself that you may not know their backstory.
 They might have studied the language longer or they might even be thinking the same and comparing themselves to you!
 It is a good practice to monitor your own progress.
 Record videos and watch them back and regularly test yourself or keep a journal.
 The time spent comparing with others could be better used to learn some new vocab!

 Saying to yourself that you can’t do this or you are not good enough is a sure way to put yourself down!
 However, I have news for for…there is no such word as can’t.
-People once said we can’t fly and the Wright Brothers taught them otherwise.
 Even if you think something is impossible then remember that ‘even impossible actually says I’m possible’

 Bad Learning Experiences in the Past

 Remembering the bad experiences we had of language learning in the past can be very off-putting.
 However, you can learn from the past just don’t stay too long that you start to dwell!
 Remind yourself ‘that this is now and that was then’.
 Take what you need from those memories and leave them.
 Things to take are the lessons learned from those negative experiences.
 If it was the teacher or resources that did not work for you then don’t use them again.
 Don’t be afraid to try something new.
 ‘If you always do what you have always done, you will always get what you have always got’

 Predicting the Future